Hybrid Vigour works for both animal and plant species, this will rarely happen in nature without human intervention.

 Before you purchase hens you need to do a little homework and decide what you want, so here is a little information which may help.

-Hybrids are bred for either egg or meat production and will always out perform the parent stock.
+Hybrids are bred for either egg or meat production and will normally out perform the parent stock.
 The birds produced for egg production are self sexing (males and females are a different colour), so being worthless the males are destroyed immediately.
 The hens are egg laying machines and will produce an egg almost every day for a year and then become a spent force.
 After a years laying they are unable to process calcium fast enough often resulting in miss-shaped or soft shelled eggs, at this point they are almost worthless and need replacing.

 Hybrids are produced in huge numbers by commercial hatcheries and different types are given numbers as they are not a specific breed, they are only given names to make them more saleable to the public.
-Breeding with hybrids will result in Crossbreeds with a huge variation in colour and performance and will rarely perform as well as the grandparents.
+Breeding with hybrids will result in Crossbreeds with a huge variation in colour and performance and will rarely perform as well as the parents and grandparents.

 Rare Breeds (pure breeds) on the other hand can be both excellent layers and good meat producers (dual purpose).
 There are a huge variety of breeds and colours available.
 Some breeds such as the Maran and Leghorn will come close in egg numbers to the hybrid in the first year, and all breeds will continue to lay for up to five years.
 To give you and idea of numbers a hen will lay approximately 80% of the number of eggs she laid the previous year.
 For Example: - 1st year 250, 2nd year 200, 3rd 160 etc.